 When TORQUE is run with an external scheduler such as Moab, and the pbs\server is not running on the same host as Moab, pbs\server needs to know where to find the scheduler.
-To do this, use the following syntax (the port is required and the default is 15004):
+To do this, use the -1 option as demonstrated in the example below (the port is required and the default is 15004).

-pbs\server --ha -l <moabhost:port>
+pbs server -l <moabhost:port>